Had a question today asking about what my endgame was. What my motivation was.

 Loving parents are the best step up a child can have in life.
 And let's be real, statistics wise any offspring I father will far outlive any company I build.

 So there's a good reason for the things I'm doing.
 There's a good motivator.
 I'm doing them so I have the resources to start and create a family.
-To own a large piece of land and to have control over my time.
+To own a large piece of land capable of growing a whole human diet and to have control over my time.

 Two weeks ago, I went away with my Dad.